MicrosoftDocs/sql-docs/azure-sql/managed-instance/instance-stop-start-how-to.md

 :::row-end:::

-After the stop operation is initiated, it typically takes about 5 minutes to stop the managed instance.
-However, starting a managed instance takes about 20 minutes from the moment the start operation is initiated.
+After the stop operation is initiated, it typically takes about 5 minutes to stop the instance.
+However, starting an instance takes about 20 minutes from the moment the start operation is initiated.

 Only managed instances in a ready state can be stopped.
-After the managed instance is stopped, it stays in a stopped state until a start operation is initiated, either manually or triggered with a defined schedule.
+After the instance is stopped, it stays in a stopped state until a start operation is initiated, either manually or triggered with a defined schedule.
 Only instances that are in a stopped state can be started.

 > [!IMPORTANT]
 > As a platform as a service (PaaS) service, SQL Managed Instance is responsible for compliance for every part of the system components.
-If there's an urgent need for system maintenance that requires the managed instance to be online, Azure can initiate the start operation and keep the managed instance online until the maintenance operation finishes, at which time Azure stops the managed instance.
-Compute and license charges are applied for the entire time the managed instance is in an online state.
+If there's an urgent need for system maintenance that requires the instance to be online, Azure can initiate the start operation and keep the instance online until the maintenance operation is completed, at which time Azure stops the instance.
+Compute and license charges are applied for the entire time the instance is in an online state.

 ## Action types

-There are two ways to stop and start a managed instance: either manually on demand or by creating a schedule.
+There are two ways to stop and start an instance: either manually on demand or by creating a schedule.

 ### Manual commands